 1963 Fender Telecaster

 At the time of the “By The Way” album, John played Telecasters more than his Strats.
-This one is a ’63 Custom Sunburst Telecaster, which can be recognized by Fender “F” sticker on the pickguard, and a black tape on the edge for a better grip.
-He played it at the Slane Castle for number of songs, including ”Can’t stop” and “Parallel Universe”.
+This one is a ’63 Custom Sunburst Telecaster, which can be recognized by Fender “F” sticker on the pickguard, and a black tape on the top edge for a better grip.

-At the time of “By The Way”, John actually had another similar Telecaster, which he later gave to Josh Klinghoffer.
+For the “By The Way” album John actually had another similar Telecaster, which he later gave to Josh Klinghoffer.

 1955 Gretsch White Falcon